Posted in: Business newsLast update: 11/05/17

-Easypromosapp is Facebook application with more than 500.000 monthly active users and therefore must achieve a high level of scalability in order to serve a huge amount of requests from numerous simultaneously active promotions.
+Easypromosapp is a Facebook application with more than 500.000 monthly active users and therefore must achieve a high level of scalability in order to serve a huge amount of requests from numerous simultaneously active promotions.

 As there are many large promotions in the system, each with a time limit, there is the possibility that the server might become overloaded if it is not dimensioned and prepared for scaling.
 Here we give you some tricks to improve your LAMP servers scalability.

 The most important way to achieve high scalability is to optimize the application.
 You must find bottlenecks early and make swift decisions about caching commonly used resources.
 It’s very important to optimize the most-used URLs, even generating static files when necessary.